Relatively hyperbolic groups with planar boundaries: Kleinian groups and --manifolds

 \begin{thm}[Virtually Kleinian] Suppose $G$ acts faithfully as a convergence group on $S^2$, and $G$ has a finite index subgroup $H$ whose action on $S^2$ is topologically conjugate to a geometrically finite Kleinian action on $\widehat{\C}$.
 Then the action of $G$ on $S^2$ is itself topologically conjugate to a geometrically finite Kleinian action on $\widehat{\C}$. \end{thm}

 Note: This conclusion follows from Mostow--Prasad Rigidity in the case that the limit set equals $S^2$, but requires more work in the general case.

-\begin{proof} The topological characterization of geometrical finiteness implies that any convergence group on $S^2$ topologically conjugate to either $G$ or $H$ must again be geometrically finite (see Section~\ref{sec:Convergence}).
+\begin{proof} Any convergence group on $S^2$ topologically conjugate to $G$ or $H$ must again be geometrically finite (see Section~\ref{sec:Convergence}).
 Replacing $H$ with a finite index subgroup, we may assume that $H$ is torsion free, orientation preserving, and normal in $G$.
 If $H \to \Gamma_H$ is any geometrically finite Kleinian representation topologically conjugate to the action of $H$ on $S^2$, then the conformal boundary $\Omega(\Gamma_H)/\Gamma_H$ is a finite type Riemann surface, \emph{i.e.}, it may be obtained from a compact Riemann surface by removing a finite set of points.